Tchaourou

-Tchaourou /fr/ (Saworo in Yoruba etymology, meaning rattle) is a commune, arrondissement, and city located in the Borgou Department of Benin, a country in Western Africa, formerly known as Dahomey (until 1975).
+Tchaourou /fr/ etymology, meaning rattle) is a commune, arrondissement, and city located in the Borgou Department of Benin, a country in Western Africa, formerly known as Dahomey (until 1975).
 It is the birthplace of former Beninese president Yayi Boni.
 It is 50 km south of Parakou.

+The commune covers an area of 7256 km2 and as of 2013 had a population of 221,108 people., while the Tchaourou city proper has a population of 106,852 people, making it the 10th largest settlement in Benin.